dojo/docs/dojo/publish.rst

 Introduction
 ============

-`dojo.publish` is one of three topic-related functions used to publish (broadcast?) any kind of information within the application, to be received by other functions `subscrbed <dojo/subscribe>`_ to the same channel.
+`dojo.publish` is one of three topic-related functions used to publish (broadcast?) any kind of information within the application, to be received by other functions `subscribed <dojo/subscribe>`_ to the same channel.
 A channel can be any string in almost any form you like.
-Additionally, like other Dojo `event <dojo/events>`_ functions, a `dojo.unsubscribe <dojo/unsubscribe>`_ function is provided to disconnect subscriptions to channels.
+Additionally, like other Dojo `event <quickstart/events>`_ functions, a `dojo.unsubscribe <dojo/unsubscribe>`_ function is provided to disconnect subscriptions to channels.

 ========
 Examples